 The entrance price for Pompeii is €16 per adult.
-Note that it is no longer free the first Sunday of each month, subject to capacity limits.
+It is also free to visit on the first Sunday of each month, subject to capacity limits.
 Tickets can be purchased in advance here.

 To tour Pompeii, there are 3 options:

 - Go on a guided tour.
 Join a group on the day or book a tour in advance.

 If you want to spend most of the day at the site, covering the majority of open buildings, but without spending too much, I highly recommend using the audio guide.